Home

 Project Status

-The project is currently in Version 0.9.2 (Beta).
-Core functionality is operational and has been rigorously tested against the full Wikidata dataset.
+The project is currently in beta phase.
+The core functionality has been rigorously tested against the full Wikidata dataset and is operational.
+Comprehensive automated tests are run with every commit, see https://github.com/acrion/zelph/blob/main/src/test/test_interactive.cpp

 Current focus areas include: